-The Texas Legislature enacted House Bill (HB) 3.
-Among its provisions, HB 3 placed emphasis on postsecondary readiness, requiring that a new series of reading and mathematics assessments in grades 3-8 be linked from grade to grade to the college readiness performance standards for the Algebra II and English III EOC assessments.
-HB 3 removed the SSI requirement for students in grade 3 to pass the TAKS reading test to be promoted to grade 4 and also eliminated the grade 6 Spanish versions of TAKS, effective in the 2009-2010 school year.
+The Texas Legislature passed a law that placed emphasis on postsecondary readiness, requiring that a new series of reading and mathematics assessments in grades 3-8 be linked from grade to grade to the college readiness performance standards for the Algebra II and English III assessments.
+The legislation removed the SSI requirement for students in grade 3 to pass the TAKS reading assessment to be promoted to grade 4 and also eliminated the grade 6 Spanish versions of TAKS, effective in the 2009-2010 school year.